Gravitational wave signals in an Unruh-DeWitt detector: Unruh-DeWitt detector

 The roots $t_\pm$ in Eq.~(\ref{theta0 existence quadratic equation}) of the equation, $a t^2 - 2b t + c = 0$, are real if $\Delta\geq 0$, from which we conclude that the inequality in Eq.~(\ref{theta0 existence quadratic equation}) is satisfied: \begin{enumerate} \item[(1)] when $a>0 $ and $\Delta<0$: the inequality in Eq.~(\ref{theta0 existence quadratic equation}) is satisfied for all $U\in {\mathbb R}$; \item[(2)] when $a>0 $ and $\Delta\geq 0$: the inequality in Eq.~(\ref{theta0 existence quadratic equation}) is satisfied for $t=\tan(\omega_g U)<t_-$ and $\tan(\omega_g U)>t_+$; \item[(3)] when $a<0 $ and $\Delta\geq 0$: the inequality in Eq.~(\ref{theta0 existence quadratic equation}) is satisfied for $t_-<\tan(\omega_g U)<t_+$; \item[(4)] when $a<0 $ and $\Delta<0$: the inequality in Eq.~(\ref{theta0 existence quadratic equation}) is never satisfied. \end{enumerate} From Eqs.~(\ref{abc}) and~(\ref{discriminant}) we then see that $a\lessgtr 0$ and $\Delta {\geq\atop<}$ imply,

 where the last inequalities represent good approximations when $\theta_0\gg 1$.
 Notice that if,

-and options (1) and (4) are absent, and an Unruh-de Witt detector gets excited only during parts of the period.
-For nonpolarized gravitational waves, $\cos(\psi)=0$, and excitations occur when,
+and options (1) and (4) are absent, and an Unruh-DeWitt detector gets excited only during parts of the period.
+For circularly polarized gravitational waves, $\cos(\psi)=0$, and excitations occur when,

-There is another important difference between detector's transition rate induced by nonpolarized and polarized gravitational waves.
+There is another important difference between detector's transition rate induced by circularly polarized and elliptically polarized gravitational waves.
 Upon rewriting Eq.~(\ref{function H2}) at leading order in ${\rm e}^{2\theta_0}$,

-we see that only the first term in Eq.~(\ref{function H2: approx}) survives in the nonpolarized case, in which $h_+=h_\times$ and $\cos(\psi)=0$.
+we see that only the first term in Eq.~(\ref{function H2: approx}) survives in the circularly polarized case, in which $h_+=h_\times$ and $\cos(\psi)=0$.
 Very close to that point, the first term $(h_+^2\!+\!h_\times^2)/{2}$ dominates, and the beginning of the cut is still well approximated in terms of the Lambert function as ({\it cf.} Eq.~(\ref{Lambert function approximation})),

 whose small $\bar h\equiv \sqrt{(h_+^2+h_\times^2)/2}-$expansion is highly nonanalytic.
-On the other hand, when deviations from the nonpolarized case are significant, the solution changes to,
+On the other hand, when deviations from the circularly polarized case are significant, the solution changes to,

 which exists when the argument of the logarithm is positive, {\it i.e.} when $\tan(2\omega_gU)\lessgtr \Big(\frac{h_+^2+h_\times^2}{h_+^2-h_\times^2}\Big)\cot(\psi)$ for $(h_+^2-h_\times^2)\sin(\psi)\lessgtr 0$.